The Future of Connectivity in IoT

 In order to identify and deploy the right connectivity solution, organizations have to identify and assess their own needs first, as different use cases have wildly differing requirements.
 In this particular Point of View, we examine the following specific use cases and their implications for choosing a connectivity solution:

-Precision Framing - A use case focused on increasing efficiency and reliability in farming through sensors in the soil.
+Precision Farming - A use case focused on increasing efficiency and reliability in farming through sensors in the soil.

 Wearables - A use case considering health tracking with wearables such as smartwaches or sleeptrackers.